heartbeatsjp/check_log_ng/README.md

 ### Dry run

 If you want to do dry run, you can add `--dry-run` option.
-It does not update seek files and a cache file.
+The seek files are not updated and cache file is not used.
-If log format is not correct, it prints error.
+If log format is not correct, it prints an error message.

 ~~~sh
 check_log_ng.py --dry-run -p 'ERROR' -S /var/spool/check_log_ng -l '/var/log/messages'